Updated: Feb 11

 What might be a more effective thought for me to utilize?
 I will share a few that work really well for me, but you have to find your own thoughts that work for you.
 You will know if it works by the way you feel in your body when you think it.
 I often rely on “sometimes life just sucks and there is no escaping that whether we are humans or animals”.
 Another thought that works for me is “life is 50/50 and all living beings are going to experience both good and bad”.
 I also talk to my pups with a heart full of love about how our time together on earth is a temporary gift, but that we will be connected to each other forever.
 I choose to trust that even though they don’t speak English, they understand the energetic message I am sending them.
 I remember when I first got the pups, they both got kennel cough and Ginger had to go to the ER for pneumonia and they were only 10 weeks old.
 I was freaking out because I had just lost Harry a month and a half before that and could not believe I was dealing with another sick dog (insert Law of Attraction here).
 Anyways, I did not know then what I know now.
 I tell Ginger and Basil all the time that it is a huge gift to be able to take care of them throughout their lives and it will be an absolute honor to help them exit this world in the most peaceful and loving way possible.
 You might be thinking I am a little whackadoodle by now, but stick with me because believe it or not, this brings me great comfort.
 My approach to being a pet mom now enables me to stay totally present with both of my pups and love them with my whole heart.
 It makes it easier for me to accept when they are sick or if we are having a bad day because I don’t turn it into a big drama like I did with Harry.
 My new thoughts permit me to accept reality which means I suffer way less than I used to.
 I emotionally accept now that I have limited time with my pets.
 I am going to thank my lucky stars when they are healthy and that we can go for our long walks that we love so much.
 I am going to practice gratitude every day that I had the intuition to pick out the two best pups for me and enjoy them while I can.

 Now we are going to talk about the differences about helping a beloved pet at the end-of-life vs helping a family member or friend to exit this world.
 This is important information to consider because our pets do not have to suffer needlessly.
 Now I understand that this is very subjective, but I want you to consider that sometimes we keep pets alive for ourselves and it is not in their best interest.
 I am not saying that we cannot do that, but I think we have to be honest with ourselves about the way we are thinking and the results that we create because of that.
-I believe the Universe gave us this gift and opportunity to say by to our pets so that we can learn more about ourselves in terms of how we deal with dying and saying goodbye to anything or anyone we love.
+I believe the Universe gave us this gift (lesson) and opportunity to say good bye to our pets, so that we can learn more about ourselves in terms of how we deal with dying and saying goodbye to anything or anyone we love.

 For example, I want to share the situation that I was faced with when my Harry got really sick.
 Harry was diagnosed with Protein Losing Enteropathy (PLE) which is basically leaky gut.
 It was a chronic condition that continued to advance, and the doctor said it would eventually kill him.
 He was in and out of the hospital a few times but, the last time he was there he was super sick.
 PLE keeps dogs from absorbing protein in their guts and also causes pancreatitis.
 This would mean tons of pain for Harry, excessive vomiting, fecal incontinence and jelly like stools.
 Oh my gosh, it broke my heart to see him in so much pain.
 Even worse, was when I took him to the ER on a Friday for the last time and they wanted to keep him there…in a crate!!!
 Harry HATED crates so this was really hard for me.
 I did it though because he was in so much pain and I thought that was what we should make the priority.
 I remember they called me from the ER the next day to say Harry would not eat and they wanted to give him a feeding tube.
 They said he still had a decent chance of having some quality of life if they found the correct dosage of medicine for him.
 They recommended I do it, so I said yes.
 I immediately questioned that decision after I hung up.
 Luckily, they called about 30-minutes later to say Harry stole another dog’s food!
 We were ecstatic and hopeful that this meant Harry could possibly recover and stay well for a while.
 I was also enormously relieved that I did not put that tube in my poor Harry.